ThirtySomething/Weatherstation/Plugins/DataSource/Humidity/Readme.md

 For the Humidity plugin the following settings are available:

+* `ReadDelay` - The delay in milli seconds until next measurement value is read, default is `5000`.
 * `SortOrder` - The sort order on the Tinkerforge lcd display, default is `3`